 This picturesque Lake Toba – known in Indonesia as Danau Toba – is the largest volcanic lake in the world and holds a small island the size of Singapore in its center.
 It’s the perfect place to relax and swim in the mineral-rich waters of the lake for a few days.
 You can reach Lake Toba from Medan in around 4 hours.

-Berastagi is a charming, sleepy little village located a short distance (1.5 hour drive) from Medan.
+Berastagi is a charming, sleepy little village located a short distance (1.5-hour drive) from Medan.
 Berastagi makes the perfect stop-over town on your way to either Lake Toba or Bukit Lawang, but there’s plenty to see here too.
-You can hike out to the nearby volcanies Sinabung and Sibayak and visit the traditional Batak houses of the Karo Batak tribe living in Berastagi.
+You can hike out to the nearby volcanoes Sinabung and Sibayak and visit the traditional Batak houses of the Karo Batak tribe living in Berastagi.